 - Addiction is one “disease” whether it is caused by chemicals or behaviors.

-- Both behavioral and substance cause the same major changes in the same neural circuitry: Hypofrontality, sensitization, and desensitization.
+- Potentially addictive behaviors and substances have the ability to induce the same fundamental changes in the same neural circuitry: sensitization, altered prefrontal circuitry, altered stress system and desensitization.

-- Engagement in “addictive behaviors” indicates the above brain changes have occurred.
+- “Continued use despite severe negative consequences” indicates the manifestation of the above brain changes.
 Addiction is not a choice.
-Addictive behaviors are a manifestation of the disease, not a cause.
+Addictive behaviors are a manifestation of the pathology, not a cause.

-- Eradicates the old “addiction vs. compulsion” distinction, which was often used to deny the existence of behavioral addictions, including Internet porn addiction.
+- Eradicates the old “addiction vs. compulsion” distinction, which was often used to deny the existence of behavioral addictions, including pornography addiction.

 - Addiction is a primary illness—in other words, it’s not necessarily caused by mental health issues such as mood or personality disorders, putting to rest the popular notion that addictive behaviors are a form of “self-medication” to, say, ease the pain of depression or anxiety.